-So, I will need to select a tank that allows for 5 gallons of draw down at a pressure setting of 40PSI cut-in and 60PSI cut-out.
-If I need a vertical tank, I will select a WOMAX-220.
-If my plumbing layout would accommodate a horizontal tank better, I would select a WOMAX-220H.
+So, I will need to select a tank that allows for 5 gallons of drawdown at a pressure setting of 40PSI cut-in and 60PSI cut-out.
+If I need a vertical tank, I could select a WOMAX-220.
+If my plumbing layout would accommodate a horizontal tank better, I could select a WOMAXH-220.
+This would give me approximately 3.5 minutes of run time before the pump would cycle back on.
 Horizontal pressure tanks have a plastic pump stand so you can maximize space when designing a plumbing system.
 This is certainly a nice feature when working in confined spaces where space is at a premium.

 Relationship Between Pressure & Tank Size

 An important thing to remember, the higher the operating pressure – the larger the tank must be.
 Pressure and tank size have a direct correlation – as one increases, so does the other.
 The higher the pressure setting, the less the drawdown is and thus, the need for larger tank capacity.

 After we have these three points determined, we can then proceed with sizing a pressure tank.
 Pressure settings are another important factor with any plumbing system.
 The most common pressure settings are 30/50; 40/60; 50/70.
 Most manufacturers will have a pressure tank sizing chart that will allow viewers to quickly size a tank’s drawdown based upon their system’s pressure settings.

 We can supply you with this information on the Wilo MaxAir® product line if you want to get into the details.
 Just give us a ring or visit www.dultmeier.com 24/7.
 Here is a drawing of a Wilo MaxAir® horizontal tank that outlines some features which set this product line apart from the rest of the pack and really make it one of the top-line products in the marketplace.